chalexR/BootcampWk6-Python-Readme-Generator/README.md

-# Bootcamp Wk6 - Readme File Generator in Python
+# Bootcamp Wk6 – First Python Script – GitHub Markdown README.md generator

 This project is my first Python script written entirely from scratch, built as part of my learning journey into Python programming.
 The main goal was not to create a polished tool, but to understand the core concepts of Python, such as functions, classes, and user input handling, while exploring libraries like InquirerPy and Rich.